 - Replace components with original equipment manufacturer (OEM) components such as those shown in fig. 1.
 OEM parts minimize the risk of possible ignition due to incorrect parts.
-Use of non-OEM components may void TRUE's warranty. - Have a licensed service provider service your appliance to minimize the risk of possible ignition due to incorrect parts or improper service and to ensure the operator's health and safety.
+True is not responsible for defects or damage caused by parts not approved by TRUE.
+Warranty will be voided for any damage caused by a non-OEM part. - Have a licensed service provider service your appliance to minimize the risk of possible ignition due to incorrect parts or improper service and to ensure the operator's health and safety.